AndrewJanuary/PM-Monitor/README.md

 ## Install

+A python virtual environment is recommended.
+You can easily create a new virtual environment using venv.

+python -m venv venv

-Required dependencies are defined in requirements.txt
+Required dependencies are defined in requirements.txt.
+You can install these using pip.

 Pip install -r requirements.txt